-The first step in creating device is to clearly define its template.
+The first step in creating device is to clearly define its manifest.

-Navigate to the Device Template button in the Devices tab and click the button.
+Navigate to the Manifest management button in the Devices screen and click on the button.

-Drop-down menu will appear where you can choose between two options.
+Pop-up will display where you can choose between two options.
 After you have chosen, fill in the requested fields.

-Upload enables you to upload a device template to another instance/environment.
+Upload manifest enables you to upload a device manifest to another instance/environment.

-- Select template you want to upload to another platform
+- Select the manifest you want to upload to another platform

 - Export to JSON

-- Open file (if you want to upload it to the same platform, you have to change the existing name)
+- Open file (However, if you want to upload it to the same platform, you have to change the existing name)

-Click From scratch and a new dialog will appear requiring you to enter:
+By clicking on From scratch new window will pop up requiring you to enter:

-- Device template name - a unique name that distinguishes and describes device
+- Device manifest name - a unique name that distinguishes and describes device

 - Description - tells you what kind of device it is, e.g. temperature, pressure… etc.

-- Device type - choose between Standard and WolkSensor - for WolkSensor device
+- Device type - choose between Standard and WolkSensor - if you have WolkSensor device

-- Connectivity type - type of connectivity the Platform uses to communicate with your device (Platform broker, LoRa TTN, Tele2 Jasper)
+- Connectivity type - type of connectivity the Platform uses to talk with your device (Platform broker, LoRa TTN, Tele2 Jasper)

 - Protocol (format of the message; the available exchange protocols at the moment are: JSONsingle, JSONmulti, JSON and WolkSensor)